 Take a look at these examples:

-In the first example sex is an attribute.
-In the last, sex is an element.
+In the first example gender is an attribute.
+In the last, gender is an element.
 Both examples provide the same information.

 There are no rules about when to use attributes or when to use elements.
 Attributes are handy in HTML.
 In XML my advice is to avoid them.
 Use elements instead.

 The following three XML documents contain exactly the same information:

 A date attribute is used in the first example:

 A date element is used in the second example:

 An expanded date element is used in the third: (THIS IS MY FAVORITE):